Castlecrag, New South Wales: Commercial area

-The Quadrangle Shopping Village in Edinburgh Road features an IGA supermarket as of 2012 and other specialty shops.
-A small group of shops is located opposite.
+The Quadrangle Shopping Village in Edinburgh Road featured an IGA supermarket until 2024 alongside other specialty shops.
+As of 2025, the quadrangle is being redeveloped into a mixed-residential space.
+A row of shops is still present opposite and adjacent to the site.

 Population

-According to the 2016 census, there were 2,939 residents in Castlecrag.
-65.0% of people were born in Australia.
-The next most common country of birth was England at 6.2%.
-77.4% of people only spoke English at home.
+According to the 2021 census, there were 2,965 residents in Castlecrag.
+66.1% of people were born in Australia.
+The next most common country of birth was England at 5.9%.
+78.9% of people only spoke English at home.
 Other languages spoken at home included Mandarin at 4.3%.
-The most common responses for religion were No Religion 33.1%, Catholic 25.2% and Anglican 18.0%.
+The most common responses for religion were No Religion 43.0%, Catholic 22.5%, Anglican 14.9% and Judaism 2.4%.

-The median weekly household income was $3,799 compared with $1,438 for all of Australia.
-96.5% of all occupied dwellings in Castlecrag were separate houses.
+The median weekly household income was $4,675 compared with $1,746 for all of Australia.
+88.3% of all occupied dwellings in Castlecrag were separate houses.

 Castlecrag is a rather affluent harbourside area of Sydney.
 More than half of its households enjoy incomes that are within the top quartile of Sydney, but there are exceptions reflected in the median house price.